-The first volume issued in 1954 and succeeding volumes appeared by 1962.
-Volume One states clearly that it was self-published; the latter bear the imprint of “Ontario Publishing Company” but I think that was an alter ego of Mr. Guillet.
+The first volume was issued in 1954, and the remainder by 1962.
+Volume One indicates clearly that it was self-published; the other volumes bear the imprint “Ontario Publishing Company” but I think this was an alter ego of Mr. Guillet.

-Succeeding historians of early Ontario tavern life and drinking culture have acknowledged the importance of Mr. Guillet’s work while seeking to chart new directions.
-He was what is today called an independent researcher.
-Part of his career was in teaching, including at a technical high school in Toronto.
-He was later an archivist for the Ontario government.
+Later researchers of early Ontario tavern life and drinking practises have acknowledged the importance of Guillet’s work.
+He was what today is called an independent or unaffiliated researcher.
+He worked in teaching, including at a technical high school in Toronto, and later as an archivist for the Ontario government.

-Guillet held a master’s degree in history and English from McMaster University and had considerable talents as a researcher and writer.
-Every generation has its writers, explicating the past but, inevitably, reflecting their time.
-Since Guillet’s time, the academics Craig Heron, Douglas McCalla, and Julia Roberts, among others, have examined similar subject matter from new perspectives.
-For example, Julia Roberts has looked in her work at how the tavern functioned as a public space for different social classes and particular groups among them, such as women and blacks.
+Guillet held a master’s degree in both history and English from McMaster University in Hamilton, Ontario, and this shows in the book.
+True it remains that every generation has its writers who elucidate the past but inevitably, reflect their time.
+Since Guillet’s time, the academics Craig Heron, Douglas McCalla, and Julia Roberts, among others, have covered similar subject matter but from new perspectives.
+For example, Julia Roberts has examined how the tavern functioned for different social classes, and particular groups within them such as women and blacks.

-The tone of the book is even and quite balanced.
-Mr. Guillet presents many absorbing aspects of early tavern and inn culture such as the food and smoking available (people shared a communal pipe), accommodations including for horses, architecture, the staffing of a pub, the origins of the tavern-keepers, entertainment, and much more.
+The general tone of the book is even and balanced.
+Guillet explains absorbing aspects of early tavern and inn culture such as food and smoking facilities – people shared a communal pipe – and the accommodations available, including for horses.
+This could vary widely in amenity.
+As well, details of architecture, staffing, taverners’ origins, and entertainment are offered.